emerald-dao/beginner-cadence-course/chapter1/day1/README.md

 Also, we will be building these :)

-## Why do I care about all this man?
+## Why do I care about all this, man?

 Well, because that's what this course is all about, knucklehead!
 In this course, we will be making our own Smart Contracts, specifically on the Flow Blockchain.
 In addition, we will be making Decentralized Applications that *use* those Smart Contracts.

 ## Conclusion

 Jacob is the best.
 No, no. That's not the conclusion.
 The conclusion is that although all of this stuff sounds very complicated, it really isn't.
 And if you still don't understand ANY of this, that's totally okay.
 Sometimes it's better to jump into some examples to make things make more sense.
-We'll be doing that in Day 2.
+We'll be doing that in the upcoming days.

 # Quests

 You are free to answer these questions in your own language of choice.
-English, French, etc.
+And no, I don't mean computer programming language, haha.

 1. Explain what the Blockchain is in your own words.
 You can read this to help you, but you don't have to: https://www.investopedia.com/terms/b/blockchain.asp